matutosi/automater/vignettes/outlook_Microsoft365R.md

 To run () automatically, use outlook_Microsoft365.rsc in rsc directory within automater package.

-- Save outlook_Microsoft365.rsc (and outlook_Microsoft365.command, then chmod outlook_Microsoft365.command "755" on Mac) to a directory.
+- Save outlook_Microsoft365.rsc to a directory.
-  You can set outlook_Microsoft365.rsc (and outlook_Microsoft365.command on Mac) by code below.
+  You can set outlook_Microsoft365.rsc by code below.

 ```r